MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/contact-us-sample.md

 # Contact us sample

-When you create a new portal by using the **Portal from blank** template, it creates an example webpage called **Contact us**.
-This webpage provides a working example of how portal users can enter information into a form that will be stored in a Dataverse table.
+When you create a new portal by using the **Portal from blank** template, it creates an example page called **Contact us**.
+This page provides a working example of how portal users can enter information into a form that will be stored in a Dataverse table.

 :::image type="content" source="media/contact-us-sample/contact-us-page.png" alt-text="Contact Us page.":::